williamchong/likecoin-op/deploy/README.md

 0. Checkout a specific commit
 1. Someone sends ETH to the operator's wallet
 2. Use operator's wallet to run the deployment on `likecoin` and `likenft` (!!
 Order matters)
-   - 2.1. `likecon` should run first, with itslef as the owner and minter
+   - 2.1. `likecoin` should run first, with itself as the owner and minter
    - 2.2. `likenft` come second, itself as the owner
 3. Upgrade the implementation to latest implementation
 4. Update the owner and minter accordingly